zalando-nakadi/fahrschein/README.md

 ```

-**Note:** The implementations from spring framework don't handle closing of streams as expected.
+**Note:** The implementations from the Spring framework don't handle closing of streams as expected.
 They will try to consume remaining data, which will usually time out when nakadi does not receive a commit.

+## Content-Compression

+Fahrschein handles content compression transparently to the API consumer, and mostly independently of the actual HTTP client implementation.
+Since version `0.20.0` it is enabled by default, to both compress HTTP POST bodies for event-publishing, as well as requesting compression from the server when consuming events.

+### Consuming

+For event consumption the underlying HTTP client implementations send `Accept-Encoding` headers indicating the supported compression algorithm.
+At the time of writing, the default settings for all tested client implementations support `gzip` compression.

+If this is undesired, please add the following header to your request: `Accept-Encoding: identity`.

+### Publishing

+For event publishing, the `Request` body gets gzip-encoded by Fahrschein.
+To disable compression of the POST body, you need to call `disableContentCompression()` on your `RequestFactory`.

 ## Fahrschein compared to other Nakadi client libraries